-The Illinois Association of REALTORS® is the leading private property advocate in Illinois and the recognized voice for real estate in Illinois.
-IAR is an advocate for a healthy business environment and a resource for its members to deliver ethical and professional services to the public and to one another.
+Illinois REALTORS® is the leading private property advocate in Illinois and the recognized voice for real estate in Illinois.
+Illinois REALTORS® is an advocate for a healthy business environment and a resource for its members to deliver ethical and professional services to the public and to one another.

 Illinois Association of Real Estate Board's 7th Annual Convention, Oct.
 1923, Moline

-The Illinois Association of REALTORS® is one of the largest trade associations in the state of Illinois.
-IAR, founded in 1916, represents 44,000 REALTORS® statewide who are involved in virtually all aspects related to the sale, purchase, exchange or lease of real property in Illinois.
+llinois REALTORS® is one of the largest trade associations in the state of Illinois.
+The association, founded in 1916, represents 44,000 REALTORS® statewide who are involved in virtually all aspects related to the sale, purchase, exchange or lease of real property in Illinois.